anquanscan/sec-tools/README.md

 [Password-Manager](https://github.com/Tech-Matrix/Password-Manager): A password manager is a tool that takes in information from the user and stores it in encrypted form.
 It then allows the user to get back their data using the master key which the tool provides.
 [HG8045Q](https://github.com/meh301/HG8045Q): Pwning the Nuro issued Huawei HG8045Q
 [NIVOSITE](https://github.com/TheSadError/NIVOSITE): NIVOS Offical Website
 [Email-scale-tester](https://github.com/pepipost/Email-scale-tester): This Project helps user to benchmark speed of sending mail. :email:
+[dribble](https://github.com/rhaidiz/dribble): A small project for stealing Wi-Fi passwords via browser's cache poisoning